kfatehi/bait/README.md

    Bait::Build -- Persistent ToyStore

-   Bait::Tester -- Runs your tests and updates build accordingly
+   Bait::Tester -- Runs your tests and persists results in Bait::Build
 ```

 *Created with [JavE](http://www.jave.de/)*

+# Datastore

+You can use any datastore you want that is supported in [Moneta](https://github.com/minad/moneta)

+By default, bait will store its data under `~/.bait` as YAML files

 # Functional Overview